PostHog/posthog.com/contents/handbook/people/onboarding.md

 ## In-person onboarding

 Except under special circumstances, new joiners meet with members of their team in-person to go through the onboarding process.
 Upon acceptance of an offer, your Team Lead will notify the People & Operations team who will help you coordinate travel if necessary.
+We encourage team leads to consider the Hedgehouse as a location for in-person onboarding.
+Regardless of location, everyone should have their own bedroom.

 In these cases, the process is: